 The Roku Premiere is a compact set-top box.
 It's so small that the folds in the accompanying HDMI cable mean that it struggles to sit flat - it's just not heavy enough to flatten the cable, that's how small it is.

-Being diminutive has its advantages, however, because it doesn't take up any space.
-The remote works via IR, however, so you need to be able to see the front of it, for line-of-sight operation, and it comes with an accompanying piece of double-sided tape with the idea being that you could stick it to the side or bottom of your TV.
+Being diminutive has its advantages, because it doesn't take up much space.
+The remote works via IR (infrared), however, so you need to be able to see the front of it, for line-of-sight operation, and it comes with an accompanying piece of double-sided tape with the idea being that you could stick it to the side or bottom of your TV.

 Certainly, you can't have it far from your TV if you plan to use the accompanying HDMI cable, because it's not very long.
-If you're connecting to your TV you'll then have to make sure you have a long enough Micro-USB cable to power the Roku too - so there are some setup considerations.
-It sort of feels as though the best option would be to connect directly to an AV receiver - but we don't all have that luxury.
+If you're connecting to your TV you'll then have to make sure you have a long enough Micro-USB cable to power the Roku too - so there are some set-up considerations.
+It feels as though the best option would be to connect directly to an AV receiver, but we don't all have that luxury.

 The connection and setup is essentially the same as the Roku Express, while the interface is the same across all the Roku devices, which makes using it nice and easy.

 Roku OS and supported services